NAADAM FESTIVAL 2017 &

 After lunch, we will drive to visit Genghis Khan Statue Complex, which is currently the biggest (40m high) equestrian statue in the world.
 There is a recreation area, restaurants, and souvenir shops occupy the base structure.
 From here, we use an elevator or walk to the head of the horse through chest and back neck of the horse, where we can have farseeing and good panorama view over the complex area.

-- Best Ger camps in the national parks – 2 nights' in private a Ger.
+- - Best Ger camps in the national parks – 2 nights' in private a Ger.

 - All relevant transfers and transportation in air-conditioned vehicle + Experienced driver,